matbuoro/matbuoro.github.io/Publications.md

 ___

 B. A. Buzatto^§^, **M. Buoro^§^**, W. N. Hazel and J.L.
 Tomkins.
-Investigating the genetic architecture of conditional strategies using the Environmental Threshold Model. *Proceedings of the Royal Society B.*, Submitted. (§ These authors contributed equally to the work)
+Investigating the genetic architecture of conditional strategies using the Environmental Threshold Model. *Proceedings of the Royal Society B.*, Accepted. (§ These authors contributed equally to the work)

 ___